 I’ve already made a queerbaiting post before – but this won’t be about that.
 I want to talk about exactly why LGBTQ+ representation is important.
-I wanted to talk about this important topic because it matters, and therefore deserves to be talked about – as is any form of representation – not matter your identity.
+I wanted to talk about this important topic because it matters, and therefore deserves to be talked about – as is any form of representation – no matter your identity.
 But why is it important?
 That’s a perfectly valid question, and here are some of the reasons I came up with as to why I feel as though LGBTQ+ representation is so important.
-I also plan on doing a blog post on why current LGBTQ+ representation is problematic – but thats another post for another day.
+I also plan on doing a blog post on why current LGBTQ+ representation is problematic – but that’s another post for another day.

 But what is representation?
-In media terms, representation is defined as, ” the ways in which the media portrays particular groups” – I also want to give some overall context of LGBTQ+ representation in the media – because context is important.
-The media portrayal of LGBT people means how the mainstream media represents the LGBTQ+ people – this is ever evolving and changing.
+In media terms, representation is defined as, “how the media portrays particular groups” – I also want to give some overall context of LGBTQ+ representation in the media – because context is important.
+The media portrayal of LGBT people means how the mainstream media represents the LGBTQ+ people – this is ever-evolving and changing.
 In a historical context, the portrayal of the LGBTQ+ community has been negative; despite this, from the 1990s to the present day, there has been an increase in the number of LGBTQ+ people being represented, as well as their issues, and concerns.
 The community has made active stand in terms of making its own culture – with the end goal of being an affirmative representation in mainstream media.
 Gwendolyn Audrey Foster admits, however, that, “We may still live in a world of white dominance and heterocentrism, but I think we can agree that we are in the midst of postmodern destabilizing forces when it comes to sexuality and race.‘

-Thirdly, and most importantly, its crucial now to have so much representation with the current political climate.
-With all thats happening politically, it’s vital that LGBTQ+ get their voices heard – a GLAAD 2017 report has found in their Accelerating Acceptance Survey that there has been a significant decrease in acceptance for LGBTQ+ people – which is a shame because queer people deserve to be accepted, safe, and to have all the rights that cishet people have – it also doesn’t help that due to the Trump administration, there has been an increase of discrimination through attacks, bias, and erasure.
+Thirdly, and most importantly, it’s crucial now to have so much representation with the current political climate.
+With all that’s happening politically, LGBTQ+ must get their voices heard – a GLAAD 2017 report has found in their Accelerating Acceptance Survey that there has been a significant decrease in acceptance for LGBTQ+ people – which is a shame because queer people deserve to be accepted, safe, and to have all the rights that cishet people have – it also doesn’t help that due to the Trump administration, there has been an increase of discrimination through attacks, bias, and erasure.
 Moreover, our media NEEDS representation of marginalized groups – not just the LGBTQ+ community – this is because, like I said before, positive representation has the power to make people feel less isolated, and not strange – Queer characters that are one-dimensional and don’t have happy endings aren’t acceptable anymore.

 So, what’s the solution?
-Well, the solution is that we support our fellow queer creators – we buy their art, books, e watch their short films etc, we raise the awareness of their vital voice, and a platform for which they can feel empowered.
+Well, the solution is that we support our fellow queer creators – we buy their art, books, watch their short films, etc, we raise the awareness of their vital voice and a platform for which they can feel empowered.
 We can demand that these people are telling the stories that they want to tell – whether it be fictional or not – we can also demand to see more queer actors and actresses, as well as queer directors and producers.